Go-Maun/Keegan-Lawrance-User-Documentation/docs/Installing-CLion.md

 ### **4.** Execute and Run the Code pt.3
 {: .no_toc }
 A box should show up on the bottom of the IDE.
-If it shows: ```Hello, World!```, then your program works!
+If it shows: "Hello, World!", then your program works!

 ![HelloWorld4](https://cdn.discordapp.com/attachments/498622698050813962/695052779940478986/unknown.png "helloworld 4")